MA MBACP Relationship Counselling and Personal Psychotherapy

 MA Counselling and Psychotherapy University Advanced Diploma in Couple Counselling

-Qualified Relate Counsellor
+Relate Qualified Counsellor

-British Association for Counselling & Psychotherapy
+British Association for Counselling & Psychotherapy (BACP)

 Accredited register membership